Citation, DOI & article data

-Mucosa associated lymphoid tissue (MALT) lymphoma, also called extranodal marginal zone B-cell lymphoma, is a type of low-grade extranodal lymphoma.
+Mucosa-associated lymphoid tissue (MALT) lymphoma, also called extranodal marginal zone B-cell lymphoma or shortened to MALToma, is a type of low-grade extranodal lymphoma.

 Clinical presentation depends on the affected organ.
 B-type symptoms are rare 1,3.

 MALT lymphomas arise in epithelial tissues where lymphoid cells are not usually found.
-Chronic infection/inflammation has been implicated in the pathogenesis, for example Helicobacter pylori infection with gastric MALT lymphoma, and Sjogren syndrome with salivary gland MALT lymphoma 1,3.
+Chronic infection/inflammation has been implicated in the pathogenesis, for example, Helicobacter pylori infection with gastric MALT lymphoma, and Sjögren syndrome with salivary gland MALT lymphoma 1,3.
 Less than 10% transform from low-grade to high-grade disease 4.

 - stomach: most common; 33-50% (see: gastric lymphoma)

 - associated with H. pylori infection in 90% of cases 7

 - intestine: ~5%

 - lung and upper airways (see: BALT lymphoma)